tffernandezga/Cocobot-Voice/Cocobot_InstallationAndUserManual.md

-# Cocobot Installation and User Manual (ReSpeaker Mic Array v2.0)
+# Cocobot Installation Manual (ReSpeaker Mic Array v2.0)
+**Note:** Cocobot is specifically configured to work with the ReSpeaker Mic Array v2.0.
+If you wish to use a different microphone device, you will need to manually update the audio input configuration
 ## 1. System Preparation

 Make sure your Linux system is up to date and has internet access: